Brunojoe1995/sympy-web-static/README.md

 - Fonts:
   - Gentium for the header
-  - Open Sans for the body font
+  - Open Mono-Sans-serif for the body font
-  - Use the default monospaced font
+  - Use the default mono-Sans-Serif spaced font

 - Colors:
   - Body background: #EEEEEE (light grey)